-Grant built a house on the property above Cormorant Point called “Craigellachie”.
-This house burned down in 1918 and was rebuilt as the “Strangewood” house starting in 1921.
-In 1915, William T. Edwards became the first commercial grower of daffodils.
-He also taught swimming lessons at Margaret Bay, possibly for the Gordon Head school children, and local lore attributes the construction of a saltwater swimming pool at Cormorant Point to this time.
+The Gordon Head School was built on land near Cormorant Point donated by William Dean and opened in 1891.
+In addition to operating a successful farm, William Grant was also one of the first school trustees of Gordon Head School, holding the office for 13 years.
+William Travelick Edwards became the first commercial grower of daffodils at Gordon Head and he also taught swimming lessons at Margaret Bay, possibly for the Gordon Head School children.
+Local lore attributes the construction of a saltwater swimming pool at Cormorant Point to this time.
 The pool was created by a concrete dam with holes near the bottom that allowed saltwater to flush the enclosure with every tide.
-The pool still exists but has fallen into disrepair.
+A trail still exists from the historical location of the school, past Strangewood house, to Cormorant Point.
+The pool also still exists but has fallen into disrepair.
 Read more here and here.
 Explore more of Cormorant Point here: